 You really need long term data recording and analysis of local background radiation levels, to clearly determine what is happening in any location.
 Monitoring station spot peak observations and alerts are helpful, but not good enough to fully understand what is happening.
-Average background increases can mean you are cumulatively getting a far bigger radiation dose, than from a short term peak detection.
+Average background increases can mean you are cumulatively getting a far bigger radiation dose, than short term peak detections would indicate.
 What is needed are monitoring stations that provide day, month, and year average background level information, as well as peak detections.
 This a page provides free information and tools for setting up charting to do long term data analysis.

 There are three charting templates available for download in Excel and OpenOffice Spreadsheet file formats.
 The free OpenOffice program can be downloaded from, http://www.openoffice.org/download/